yingshaoxo/ProgrammingDataset/operating-system.md

 sudo swapon --show
 ```

-###### Create a swap type partition, then modify `/etc/fstab` similar to the following:
+###### Create a swap type partition, then modify `/etc/fstab` as the following:
 ```
-# Use 'blkid' to print the universally unique identifier for a device
+# Use 'blkid' to print the universally unique identifier for each device

 # the system itself
 UUID=514a9b60-d9b4-4108-bd7a-97c61b9aafc9 /               ext4    errors=remount-ro 0       1